atodorov/atodorov.github.com/source/_posts/2013-06-19-tip-caching-large-objects-for-celery-and-amazon-sqs.markdown

 Recently I've made some changes in [Difio](http://www.dif.io) which require passing larger objects as parameters to a Celery task.
 Since Difio is also using SQS I faced the same problem.
-Here is the solution using a cache backend:
+Here is the solution using a cache back-end:

 {% codeblock lang:python %}